Natural Treatments for Seasonal Affective Disorder

 - Calcium and Vitamin D

 There are many things to do to help cure your seasonal affective disorder.
 The critical thing is to contact your doctor and be proactive in making a difference in your life.
-Your mental health affects your whole body, so it is imperative to make sure that you not only are physically healthy but mentally healthy as well.
+Your mental health affects your whole body, so it is imperative to make sure that you are physically and mentally healthy.

 © 2012 Angela Michelle Schultz